 As computing devices and networks become more pervasive, the computing landscape is evolving into an environment in which a huge number of networked computing devices sense, interact with and control the physical world in such a way that the physical world is merged and augmented with the virtual world [1, 2].
-In order to make this vision a reality, literatures have identified several key issues for network applications and software platforms in the area of pervasive computing [3-6].
-They address that software platforms need to allow application components to move around the network, discover other components dynamically, adapt to dynamic changes in environment (e.g. workload) and scale well (e.g. in terms of the size of applications).
+In order to make this vision a reality, literatures have identified several key issues for network applications and software infrastructures in pervasive computing environments [3-6].
+They address that the software infrastructures need to allow application components to move around the network, discover other components dynamically, adapt to dynamic changes in environment (e.g. workload and the number of users) and scale well in terms of, for example, the number of application components.
 They also need to make the development and deployment of application components more productive (i.e. faster and easier).

-This paper describes our research effort to investigate a software platform that hosts each pervasive network application as a collection of autonomic agents [7-9] and allows pervasive network applications (i.e. autonomic agents) to support the above key requirements; mobility, dynamic discovery, adaptability, scalability and ease of development and deployment.
-The agents are designed after several biological concepts and mechanisms in our novel network application architecture called the Bio-Networking Architecture [10, 11], which is motivated by the observation that the above key requirements in pervasive computing have already been realized in various biological systems.
-We overview the features of our autonomic agents and identify a set of functional requirements to a software platform for them, called the Bio-Networking Platform (or bionet platform).
-The bionet platform is a middleware that aids developing and deploying large-scale, highly-distributed and dynamic applications (i.e. autonomic agents) in pervasive networks by abstracting low-level operating and networking details (e.g. concurrency and messaging) and providing a series of high-level runtime services.
+This paper describes our research effort to investigate a software infrastructure that deploys each pervasive network application as a collection of autonomous adaptive agents [7, 8], autonomic agents in short [9], and allows pervasive network applications (i.e. autonomic agents) to support the above key requirements; mobility, dynamic discovery, adaptability, scalability and ease of development and deployment.
+We have designed a novel architecture, called the Bio-Networking Architecture, which models autonomic agents after several biological concepts and mechanisms [10, 11].
+The architecture is motivated by the observation that the above requirements to pervasive network applications have already been realized in various biological systems.

+This paper overviews several key features of the agents in our architecture and identifies functional requirements to our software infrastructure, called the Bio-Networking Platform (or bionet platform).
+The bionet platform is a middleware that aids developing and deploying pervasive network applications (i.e. agents) by providing reusable software components.
+These components abstract low-level operating and networking details (e.g. I/O and concurrency) and provide agents a series of high-level runtime services.
 We describe the design and implementation of the bionet platform, showing how the platform satisfies the functional requirements derived from the features of our agents.
 We also present some of the measurement results to illustrate the efficiency and scalability of the bionet platform.

-This paper is organized as follows.
-Section 2 presents the features of our agents.
-Section 3 describes the design and implementation of our agents as well as the bionet platform.
+This paper is organized as follows: Section 2 presents key features of the agents in our architecture.
+Section 3 describes the design and implementation of the bionet platform.
 Measurement results are shown in Section 4.
 In Sections 5 and 6, we conclude with comparison with existing work and future work.